dotnet/docs-maui/docs/windows/deployment/publish-cli.md

 Replace the `<PackageCertificateThumbprint>` property value with the certificate thumbprint you previously generated.
 Alternatively, you can remove this setting from the project file and provide it on the command line.
 For example: `-p:PackageCertificateThumbprint=A10612AF095FD8F8255F4C6691D88F79EF2B135E`.

-The second `<PropertyGroup>` in the example is required to work around a bug in the Windows SDK.
+The second `<PropertyGroup>` in the example is required to work around a bug in the Windows App SDK.
 For more information about the bug, see [WindowsAppSDK Issue #3337](https://github.com/microsoft/WindowsAppSDK/issues/3337).

 ## Publish